flux-capacitor-io/flux-capacitor-io.github.io/README.md

 Tracking is superior to pushing messages or queues.
 It works like this:

-* Your application tells us to get the next X messages
+1. Your application tells us to get the next X messages
-* Your application processes the messages
+2. Your application processes the messages
-* Your application sends us back the index of the **last message it processed**.
+3. Your application sends us back its new position (the index of the **last message it processed**).

 When there are no messages waiting, your connection will hold until we receive a new message, and instantly send the message to you.
 When there are lots of messages waiting, you will immediately get a batch with a size of your own